amalla4/amalla4.github.io/README.md

 - Created KB articles for standard operating procedures and troubleshooting steps.

 ## PAST PROJECTS

-### IT Asset Management System
-- Lightweight asset management tool to view, add, remove, and update IT hardware assets.
-- Developed a desktop app UI using Java Swing for a user-friendly interface.
-- Stored the asset information in SQL Server backend database for data integrity and reliability.
-- Integrated Java JDBC for comprehensive CRUD operations.

-### Movie Tracker Web Application
-- Developed a dynamic web application using the MERN stack for tracking watched movies, setting reminders, leaving movie reviews, and searching previously watched movies.
-- Used React.js for all web app components and routing.
-Styled the React components with Tailwind CSS for responsive design.
-- Firebase SDK for user authentication and hosting.
-- Integrated The Movie Database (TMDB) API for real-time data retrieval.

 ### [NxN NFT Marketplace](https://nft-app-1.web.app/)
 - Built a modern responsive front-end for an NFT marketplace using React.js and styled components with Tailwind CSS.